djomo-moungoue/MongoDBAdministrationDM/README.md

     }
 }

-// Removes all elements in the Array matching values mentioned int the list {
+// Removes all elements in the Array matching values mentioned int the list: No use condition possible {
     $pullAll:
     {